-You have the right to obtain information from SOLV as to whether or not your personal data is being processed and, if so, to have access to that personal data and to additional information about the processing of your personal data.
+You have the right to obtain confirmation from SOLV as to whether or not your personal data are being processed and, if so, to have access to that personal data and to additional information about the processing of your personal data.

 Right of rectification

 You have the right to obtain rectification of incorrect or incomplete personal data.
-If possible, you may provide additional personal data in order to complete the collection of personal data.
+If needed, you may provide additional personal data in order to complete the collection of personal data.

 Right to be forgotten

-Under certain circumstances, you have the right to submit a request to delete your personal data.
+Under certain circumstances, you have the right to request the erasure of your personal data.
 SOLV will delete your personal data, for example if your personal data is no longer necessary for the purposes for which it was collected.

 Right of restriction

-In some cases, you have the right to obtain from SOLV a limitation on the processing of your personal data, for example, if you have disputed the accuracy of your personal data.
-If the request is granted, SOLV will not continue to process the personal data in question during the period of the restriction unless this is permitted under the GDPR.
+In some cases, you have the right to obtain from SOLV restrictions of the processing of your personal data, for example if you have contested the accuracy of your personal data.
+If the request is granted, SOLV will not continue to process the personal data concerned during the period of the restriction, unless this is permitted under the GDPR.

 Right to data portability

-You have the right to receive your personal data that you have provided to SOLV in a structured, common and machine-readable form and you have the right to forward this data to another data controller, where the processing is based on your consent or on a contract.
+You have the right to receive your personal data that you have provided to SOLV in a structured, commonly used and machine-readable form and you have the right to transmit those data to another data controller, where the processing is based on your consent or on the performance of a contract.

-You have the right to object to the processing of personal data based on SOLV’s legitimate interests.
-SOLV will then no longer process the personal data, unless SOLV demonstrates that there are compelling legitimate grounds for processing which outweigh your interests, rights and freedoms or which are related to the institution, exercise or substantiation of a legal claim.
+You have the right to object to the processing of personal data based on the legitimate interests of SOLV.
+SOLV will then no longer process the personal data, unless SOLV demonstrates that there are compelling legitimate grounds for processing which override your interests, rights and freedoms or which are related to the institution, exercise or substantiation of a legal claim.

-If personal data is processed for the purpose of direct marketing, you have the right to object at any time to the processing of your personal data for such marketing.
+If personal data is processed for direct marketing purposes, you have the right to object at any time to the processing of your personal data for such marketing purposes.
 In that case SOLV will no longer process your personal data for those purposes.

 Withdrawal of consent